Emulating \emph{ab initio} computations of infinite nucleonic matter: Bayesian analysis: Posterior predictive distributions

 \section{Bayesian analysis: Posterior predictive distributions}

 The history matching results do not offer a probabilistic interpretation since no actual probability distributions were invoked.
 For the target data we only considered an implausibility criterion rather than a fully specified likelihood.
 The non-implausible samples do, however, offer an excellent starting point for a Bayesian analysis.
-In order to acquire \PPD[s] for nuclear matter and finite nuclei observables we proceed as follows: First, since the final wave of history matching procedure does not include phase shifts, we confront all $1.7\times10^6$ non-implausible samples with the phase shift targets from the first wave (including $S$ and $P$ partial waves up to $T_{\rm lab}=200$ MeV) and apply the implausibility constraint~\eqref{maximum_implausibility} Furthermore, we also drop samples that give an $np$ bound state in the $^1S_0$ channel.
-These constraints reduce the number of non-implausible samples to $\approx 10^4$.
+In order to acquire \PPD[s] for nuclear matter and finite nuclei observables we proceed as follows: First, since the final wave of history matching procedure does not include phase shifts, we confront all $1.7\times10^6$ non-implausible samples with the phase shift targets from the first wave (including $S$ and $P$ partial waves up to $T_{\rm lab}=200$ MeV) and apply the implausibility constraint~\eqref{maximum_implausibility}.
+We also examine whether the samples give an $np$ bound state in the $^1S_0$ channel as a sanity check.
+Just a few samples failed this test.
+Taken together, these constraints reduce the number of non-implausible samples to 8,218.
 Second, we use the method of sampling/importance resampling~\cite{smith:1992aa, Jiang:2022off} to extract an approximate posterior \PDF{} of the \LEC[s] via Bayes' theorem

 We assume a uniform prior probability distribution, ${\rm pr}(\vec{\alpha})$, for all \LEC[s] except $c_{1,2,3,4}$ for which the prior is described by a multivariate normal distribution originating in the Roy-Steiner analysis of $\pi N$ scattering data performed in Ref.~\cite{siemens2017}.
 The history matching procedure provides a set of samples from this prior.
 Although the full data likelihood is not involved, the incorporation of implausibility constraints guarantees that samples with a negligible contribution to the posterior \PDF{} are removed.
 Operating with the remaining large set of prior samples $\{\vec{\alpha}_i\}_{i = 1}^n$ we now specify a data likelihood and evaluate $\omega_i \equiv \likelihood{\Dcal}{\vec{\alpha_i}}$ and so called importance weights $q_i \equiv \omega_i/\sum_{j=1}^n \omega_j$.
 Finally, we resample a set $\{ \vec{\alpha}_i^* \}_{i=1}^N$ from the discrete distribution $\{\vec{\alpha}_i\}_{i = 1}^n$ according to the importance weights $q_i$.
 This resampled set will then be approximately distributed according to the target distribution $\prCond{\vec{\alpha}}{\Dcal} \propto \likelihood{\Dcal}{\vec{\alpha}} {\rm pr}(\vec{\alpha})$.
 See Ref.~\cite{Jiang:2022off} for a recent importance resampling review with a nuclear theory perspective.
 We have studied the convergence of the posterior and found that a resampling set of size $N=10,000$ is sufficient.
 We also found that a rather large subset of $>400$ samples from $\{\vec{\alpha}_i\}_{i = 1}^n$ provide 95\% of the posterior \PDF{} samples.